 Memory Scopes

-Session, project, and global scopes — how memories are organized and expire.
+Session, project, workspace, and global scopes — how memories are organized and expire.

 Scopes